How To Write A Personal Statement For Medical School

 • Pick your experience.
 Under each quality listed, figure out which experience(s) convey(s) that quality.
 Note a few key moments that are memorable to you.
 Imagery will be your best friend here.

 • Reflection on career path.
-Tie your qualities and experiences back into how this made you want to pursue the field of medicine further.
-Here is where all the elements of your essay come together to prove that you are passionate about medicine, that you wish to further your career, and how you would use your education once admitted to medical school.
+This is where all the elements of your essay come together to prove that you are passionate about medicine, that you wish to further your career, and how you would use your education once admitted to medical school.

 It seems like a simple outline, but you will find yourself writing more than you think.
 Outlining will help you figure out how you want your audience to perceive you.